tcnllab-oss/masf/README.md

-# Rethinking Forward Processes for Score-Based Nonlinear Data Assimilation in High Dimensions (MASF)
+# MASF: Rethinking Forward Processes for Score-Based Nonlinear Data Assimilation in High Dimensions

 This repository provides the official implementation of **Rethinking Forward Processes for Score-Based Nonlinear Data Assimilation in High Dimensions** ([arXiv](https://arxiv.org/abs/2604.02889)).